emersenh/melogawasworld/README.md

   <a href="https://open.spotify.com/playlist/2wmaqRG3icifJINMxkVLAO?si=e876260d73d641d5"> Saving the Universe: by Melia Ogawa</a>
 <h2> A word from her friends </h2>
   <h3> Sai Sankar </h3>
-    <p> Melia has been my besties for 4 years, and I think she is a beuatiful, kind, warm-hearted soul.
+    <p> Melia has been my bestie for 4 years, and I think she is a beautiful, kind, warm-hearted soul.
 She is also a huge loser.</p>
   <h3> Calzie </h3>
     <p> "Say that she has really ugly shoes and pairs them with jorts.
 Also her lipstick collection is crazy." </p>